 What if the business plan doesn’t work out?

 Starting a business in Hong Kong is an exciting experience.
-However, if the business plan does not work out, one of the simplest ways to close a company is to initiate the deregistration process.
-The application has to be approved by both the Inland Revenue Department and the Companies Registry.
-Once the Inland Revenue Department issues the “no objection notice” to the close down application, the Companies Registry will then publish a close down notice in the Gazette.
+However, if the business plan does not work out, what are the options?
+One of the simplest ways to close a company is to initiate the deregistration process.
+The application must be approved by both the Inland Revenue Department and the Hong Kong Company Registry.
+Once the Inland Revenue Department issues the “no objection notice” to the application, the Company Registry will then publish a close down notice in the Gazette.
 From our experience, it usually takes around 6 months to close a company in Hong Kong.
-If you require assistance, please contact our incorporation expert at firstname.lastname@example.org